emrecolako/chart-curvature/README.md

 > In mathematics, curvature is any of a number of loosely related concepts in different areas of geometry.
 Intuitively, curvature is the amount by which a geometric object such as a surface deviates from being a flat plane, or a curve from being straight as in the case of a line, but this is defined in different ways depending on the context.

-Simply put, curvature is an important indicator that signals change of direction on a curve and this is the main motivation behind this case-study.
-Detecting changes in a trend based on the curvature of a curve presenting price movements of a security.
+Simply put, curvature is an important indicator that signals change of direction on a curve and this is the main motivation behind my case-study: Detecting the change in the trend of the price of a security and flagging potential consequences.

 In order to keep this article focused on the actual technical aspects that I have followed and reflect my findings as clear as possible, I will refrain from going into details when it comes to explaining the maths behind curvature calculations.
 However, I would like to provide a quick background on the process before going into the technical details.